Allocate a SLang_Load_Type object

 int SLdo_pop_n (unsigned int n)

-function removes the top n
+The SLdo_pop_n function removes the top n objects from

 the interpreter's run-time stack and frees all memory associated

 with the objects.
-It returns zero upon success, or -1
+It returns zero upon success, or -1 upon

 error (most likely due to a stack-underflow).